Notre Dame College Prep was the first educational venture in the Chicago Metropolitan area for the Priests of Holy Cross, Indiana Province.

 “We are delighted to welcome Notre Dame College Prep back to the Holy Cross family of educational ministries,” said Brother Chester Freel, CSC, Provincial Superior of the Midwest Province of the Brothers of Holy Cross.
 “It is clear from our visits and review of the school’s programs that they have been guided by the charism of Holy Cross and have remained faithful to our way of educating young people at this critical time in their formation.”

 The Archbishop approved the transfer of sponsorship on August 17, 2015 with a letter to Brother Chester and the school.
-The transfer will be celebrated with a Mass in January of 2016 at the school.
+The transfer was celebrated with a Mass in January of 2016 at the school.

 “The school welcomed another large freshman class this year.
 Our dedication to inclusive education dictates that we make a Notre Dame College Prep education available to as many families as we can,” said Ralph Elwart, school president.
 “Clearly families are recognizing the value of the education and character formation we offer and we intend to respond with more creative ways to make them available.”